codebro634/modulus/README2.md

 ### Optional parameters
 - `t`: Second till which the flow is simulated.
 Default: 3.0.
 - `dt_real`: Delta t in the final dataset.
 Default: 0.01.
-- `dt_sim`: Delta t that is used for the calculation.
+- `dt_sim`: Base Delta t that is used for calculation.
+This value is always assumed for the DFG cylinder flow 2D-2 benchmark.
 Default: 0.0005.
 - `mesh_range`: If `mesh` is a directory, this sets the range of meshes to be used (order determined by python's os.walk).
 None, means all meshes are used.
 Default: None.
 - `vlevel`: Verbosity level.
 Min:0, Max:2.
 Default:1.
 - `cleanup_dir`: If not None, then instead of using `mesh`, the directory  `cleanup_dir` and its subdirectories are searched for files named 'failed_meshes.txt'.
 These files are assumed to contain paths to meshes.
 All meshes found this way are used for simulation.
 Default: None.